 - I have lots of links to outside websites that I'd like to feature prominently.
 Where can I put them?

 - Putting links to outside websites on the main horizontal navigation or left-column navigation will confuse your user, who is expecting main links to be within your own site.
 We recommend placing outside links on a "Related links" or "Resources" page, or describing what they are within text.collapse

 - No. The width of the columns is programmed as a standard across all sites in the content management system and is managed and maintained by the Office of Institutional Planning & Communications.collapse

 - I'd like to design a collage for the image banner.

-- The image banner is to be filled with just one or part of one photograph.
-The crop of the photo helps define the brand.
+- The image banner is to be filled with just one or part of one "action" photograph or microscopic photograph (microscopy).
+Group photographs, collages, graphic design images, screen captures, and illustrations are excluded from display in the home page banner.
+In addition, the crop of the photo helps define the brand.
 The Web Group recommends that you work with us at least initially to fill this spot.
 Once you get the hang of it, you'll find the odd shape makes for spectacular images.
-In addition, the image can change when your user visits the site, creating variety and showing the different kinds of work your organization accomplishes.
-Read more here...collapse
+In addition, the image can change when your user visits the site, creating variety and showing the different kinds of work your organization accomplishes.collapse

 - I would like new home page photographs.
 What do I do?